 The presented setup was designed to allow for pressures up to 50 bar.
 High pressures are beneficial for hyperpolarization because the concentration of pH_2 in the solution increases with pressure.
-A low concentration of pH_2 is often the lim- ting factor of the hyperpolarization yield (polarization level \times concentration of polarized species).
+A low concentration of pH_2 is often the limiting factor of the hyperpolarization payload (polarization level × concentration of polarized species).
 To demonstrate the effect, we polarized nicotine amide by SABRE and magnetic field cycling (scheme in Fig. 5) at two different pH_2 pressures: 2.8 and 6.9 bar (Fig. 10).
-Strong polarization was observed on 1H resonances of nicotine amide and hydrogen in solution and increased at higher pressure.
+Strong polarization was observed on the 1H resonances of nicotine amide and hydrogen in solution.
 A 2.5-fold increase in pressure yielded a 2.3-fold increase in nicotine amide polarization.